-Provides recognition for pupils who perform exceptionally well in individual courses.
-Pupils will be recognised with a course endorsement at merit or excellence.
+Provides recognition for students who perform well in individual courses.
+Students will be recognised with a course endorsement at achieved, merit or excellence.
 Note: A 'course' is a coherent programme of learning in a given year.

 Criteria (with credits at the appropriate level or higher)